October 21, 2024

 Understanding your target audience is crucial to validate the economic feasibility of your product.
 By creating a detailed and accurate customer persona, you can better understand what your customers need, want, and like, and how much they are willing to pay for it.

 In addition to basic demographic information, consider including details about your target audience's buying habits, preferences, and pain points.
+You may also consider using a CSP software to segment and analyze your customer data, which will you to create more targeted marketing campaigns and improve customer satisfaction.
 By doing so, you can develop a product that is not only technically feasible but also economically viable.

 1.3.
 Define and Identify Your Competitors